Saturday, May 1, 2021

 "Hey Buddy, there were no special chars in your demo.Will it work with an exclamation mark, too?"

 I love that, but I also recommend to first test the happy case using simple inputs.
 There is no means to attack an application with special chars if it can't even deal with the basics.
-Once I've convinced myself that the happy case works, I go over to feeding the program with more interesting input.
+Once we have convinced ourselves that the happy case works, we go over to feeding the program with more interesting input.

 It's always exciting to watch how a system deals with a combination of chars like